Create your app info

 Continue distributing to current markets Select this option if you plan to customize your market pricing or if you’re updating your app and prefer to keep your app’s existing market settings.

-Remember, you must submit your payment and tax info during Registration or in the Account section of your Dev Center Dashboard before you can charge for an app.
-After you’ve made your App Details and Pricing selections, you can either Save and proceed to Step 2, Upload and describe your XAP(s), or continue modifying App Info in the More options area.
+Remember, you must submit your payment and tax info during Registration or in the Account section of your Dev Center Dashboard before you can submit paid apps.
+After you’ve made your App Details and Pricing selections, you can either Save and proceed to Step 2, Upload and describe your package(s), or continue modifying App Info in the More options area.

 In the More options list, you can customize the distribution and publishing parameters that make the most sense for your app.